 NFA Firearms get their name because they are the special class of firearms regulated by the National Firearms Act of 1934 (NFA).

-These specially regulated firearms are often incorrectly referred to a “Class 3 Firearms,” “Class II Firearms,” or “Class 3 Weapons.”
-As we discussed above, “Class 3” is just one of three classes of taxpayer that a Federal Firearm Licensee (FFL) can be to import, make, or sell NFA firearms.
+These specially regulated firearms under the NFA are often incorrectly referred to as “Class 3 Firearms,” “Class II Firearms,” or “Class 3 Weapons.”
+As we discussed above, “Class 3” is just one of three classes of taxpayers that a Federal Firearm Licensee (FFL) can be to import, make, or sell an NFA weapon.

 A Class 3 firearm dealer can sell NFA Firearms but those NFA Firearms were either made by a Class 2 manufacturer or imported by a Class 1 importer.
 Therefore, a particular firearm can never be a “class 3” firearm… it started its life in the United States with either a Class 1 or Class 2 SOT (more on this below) before it ever made it to a Class 3 dealer for sale.